 Eligible organisations receiving franked dividends in the financial year or entitled to franked distributions from a trust can get a refund of franking credits.

-If a prior application has been made, the Tax Office will send a pre-filled form for 2020.
+If a prior application has been made, the Tax Office will provide a pre-filled form.
 Otherwise an application can be made using the information here.

-See also Tax Office publication explaining investor tax records, tax implications etc:
+Tax Office publications explaining investor tax records, tax implications etc:

 How To Calculate Franking Credits